 When a READ is executed, the record addressed is searched for, starting at the head of the queue.
-If the first record in the queue is not the desired record, that record is released or lost and the next record becomes the head of the queue.
-This sequence continues until the record is found or the queue is empty. the record is not in the queue, the addressed record is then read from the disk file.
+If the first record is released or lost and the next record becomes the head of the queue.
+This sequence continues until the record is found or the queue is empty.
+If the record is not in the queue, the addressed record is then read from the disk file.